amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

   * `"dynamic mesh`" [bool] (false) write mesh data for every visualization dump, this facilitates visualizing deforming meshes.

-  * `"Write Regions`" [list] contains auxiliary fields with region ids to write into the visualization file.
+  * `"write regions`" [list] contains auxiliary fields with region ids to write into the visualization file.

     * `"REGION_NAME`" [Array(string)] the user-defined field name and the list of assigned regions.
       The first entry in the regions array is marked with the value 1.0 in the array, the second with the value 2.0, and so forth.
       The code ignores entries in the regions array that are not valid regions that contain cells.

-  * `"Write Partitions`" [bool] (false) if this parameter is true, then write an array into the visualization file that contains the rank number of the processor that owns a mesh cell.
+  * `"write partitions`" [bool] (false) if this parameter is true, then write an array into the visualization file that contains the rank number of the processor that owns a mesh cell.

 .. code-block:: xml